srujan-landeri/REACT/navigation/README.md

 ## Note

 <p> Please note that the app is not responsive at this time.
-We apologize for any inconvenience this may cause.
+I apologize for any inconvenience this may cause.
 Also, the firebase.js file has been removed from the repository for security reasons. </p>

 ## Contributing